Grammar Galaxy FAQs

 Does Grammar Galaxy work with dyslexic students and with other learning disabilities?

 Definitely.
 It was written with special needs students in mind.
+The soon-to-be-released audiobook format of the text will be especially helpful.
 Many families report that their special needs students are enjoying language arts for the first time.

 Do you have any reviews I can read?